sourcegraph/amp.nvim/README.md

 - Provide Neovim diagnostics to Amp on request
 - Send messages to the Amp agent (see [Sending Messages to Amp](#sending-messages-to-amp))
 - Read and edit files through the Neovim buffers
+- Automatically reconnects when you restart Neovim in the same directory

 ## Installation